RohanG9929/LoFTR-in-Tensorflow/docs/Training.md

 4. Place the extracted "train/" folder and "intrinsics.npz" files into the same "scannet" folder from step 2.

+5. create a folder for the weights in the "weights/" folder in the main directory called "scannet/"

-5. Run the scan_Train.py using the terminal or from an sbatch file.
+6. Run the train_scannet.py using the terminal or from an sbatch file.
 A minimum of 256GB RAM is recommended.

 ## NYU Depth V2